unixwzrd/venvutil/docs/genmd.md

 ---

 ## Configuration Files

 `genmd` supports loading configurations from `.grc` files, allowing you to save and reuse your settings:

 - **Loading a Configuration File:**

   ```bash
   genmd -c myconfig
   ```

   - If `myconfig` does not end with `.grc`, `.grc` will be appended automatically.
   - The configuration file should reside in the `GENMD_BASE/utils/etc` directory.

 - **Saving Configuration:**
   - Use the `cfg` mode with the `-s` option to save current settings to a configuration file, output will be written to `STDOUT`.
-  - When using the `-o` option to specify an output file, a corresponding `.grc` file will be created in the `GENMD_BASE/utils/etc` directory, matching the output filename.
+  - When using the `-o` option to specify an output file, a corresponding `.grc` configuration file will be created in the `GENMD_BASE/utils/etc` directory, matching the output filename.

+### Configuration Variables

+- **create_date**: Stores the creation date of the configuration, formatted as `YYYY-MM-DD HH:MM:SS`.
+This variable is automatically generated and saved in the configuration file.

 ### Using .gitignore with genmd